 I’d attended academically accelerated private schools for most of my life, and by the time I reached junior high, my parents noticed I was nearing burn out.
 One day, after a long day of school, and a long evening of homework, my mom asked me my thoughts about the possibility of “unschooling” for the remainder of middle school.
 I had no idea what that meant, but I knew the prefix –un meant not, and putting it in front of the word school had to be a GOOD THING!
 My mom went on to explain it was a type of homeschooling in which nothing looked or felt like school because students learned through exploration, and with that, I was sold!

 During my experience as an unschooler, I was given the freedom to create everyday.
 Math consisted of measurement and sewing, Science was cooking, and my first Writing assignment from my dad was to write a business plan for $300 I requested to buy beads for jewelry making.
 According to him, all financiers want a business plan.

 After reviewing my business plan, my daddy became my first investor to help me launch EsiNiara, a handmade accessory company.
 I was 14-years-old, and we agreed to a 10-month, zero finance payback plan.
 However, after my first show, I earned enough money to pay him back IN FULL!
 Dad later moved all his belongings out of his home office and gave it to me as my official business work space, and the rest is history!

-Since then, I’ve been featured in various shows, online blogs, magazines, and I’ve won three business pitch competitions.
-While my days are filled with managing high school, my evenings are spent managing a business and preparing for college.
+Since then, I’ve been featured in various articles, online blogs, magazines, podcasts, and other shows.
+I’ve won three business pitch competitions, gained two business investors, graduated high school, and entered college.
+I am currently studying Business at Hampton University in the 5-year MBA Program and serving as a violinist in the Hampton University Orchestra.
+While my days are filled with managing school, my evenings are spent managing a business and preparing for my future.
 All of the creations you see on this site are designed and created by yours truly, in my home-based work space!